Iskriyana/dsr-teaching-setup/README.md

 2. Clone the repository on your computer
 3. Set your Readme, .gitignore & requirements file ❗️Push your changes❗️
-4. Create a Conda Environment
+4. Create a Conda environment
 5. Install needed packages
 6. Make the environment visible in Jupyter Notebook / Jupyter Lab
 7. Install a Code Formatter